 We may issue at various times up to \$20,000,000,000 aggregate principal amount outstanding at any time of senior or subordinated medium-term notes denominated in U.S. dollars or in other currencies or composite currencies.
 The notes will be issued in series and each series will be the subject of final terms (each "Final Terms").
 We are privately placing the notes on a delayed or continuous basis to the placement agents named below (the "Placement Agents") or through the Placement Agents to qualified institutional buyers as described in this Base Prospectus under the section entitled "Plan of Distribution".
 Other than in the case of Guaranteed Notes (as defined below), this document will be considered a base prospectus ("Base Prospectus") for the purposes of Directive 2003/71/EC (the "Prospectus Directive").
-Application has been made to the United Kingdom Financial Services Authority (the "FSA"), in its capacity as competent authority for the purposes of the Prospectus Directive and relevant implementing measures in the United Kingdom for the document to be approved as a Base Prospectus issued in compliance with the Prospectus Directive and relevant implementing measures in the United Kingdom for the purpose of giving information with regard to the issue of notes issued under this program.
-Application has been made to admit such notes during the period of twelve months after the date hereof to listing on the Official List of the UK Listing Authority (the "Official List").
-Application has also been made to the London Stock Exchange's regulated market, which is a regulated market for the purpose of Directive 2004/39/EC (the "Markets in Financial Instruments Directive").
+Application has been made to the United Kingdom Financial Services Authority") for the document to be approved as a Base Prospectus issued in compliance with the Prospectus Directive and relevant implementing measures in the United Kingdom (the "U.K. Listing Authority") for the document regard to the issue of notes issued under this program.
+Application has been made to admit such notes during the period of twelve months after the date hereof to listing on the Official List").
+Application has also been made to the London Stock Exchange of the "U.K. Listing Authority" (the "Official List").
+Application has also been made to the London Stock Exchange of the "U.K. Listing Pictive").

-Where the applicable Final Terms of an issue of senior notes indicates that an Eligibility Certificate (as defined in the Guarantee (as defined below)) in respect of such Notes has been issued then, in respect of such Notes, The Commissioners of Her Majesty's Treasury ("H.M.
-Treasury") will unconditionally and irrevocably guarantee the due payment of all sums due and payable by us under such Notes (the "Guaranteed Notes").
+Where the applicable Final Terms of an issue of senior notes indicates that an Eligibility Certificate (as defined in the Guarantee (as defined below)) in respect of such Notes has been issued then, in respect of such Notes, The Commissioners of Her Majesty's Treasury ("HM Treasury") will unconditionally and irrevocably guarantee the due payment of all sums due and payable by us under such Notes (the "Guaranteed Notes").
 All such Guaranteed Notes will be exempt from the Prospectus Directive in accordance with Article 1.2(d) thereof and no prospectus approved by the Financial Services Authority has been or will be prepared in connection therewith.
-H.M.
-Treasury's obligations in that respect are contained in a Deed of Guarantee (the "Guarantee") dated 13 October 2008 (as amended by a supplemental deed dated 20 October 2008 and a second supplemental deed dated 6 February 2009 and as further amended and/or supplemented from time to time), the form of which is available at www.dmo.gov.uk.
-Any demand under the Guarantee must be made in writing and in the form set out in Annex 9 to the Rules of the United Kingdom government's 2008 Credit Guarantee Scheme (the "Credit Guarantee Scheme").
+HM Treasury's obligations in that respect are contained in a Deed of Guarantee (the Guarantee) dated 13 October 2008 (as amended by a supplemental deed dated 20 October 2008 and a second supplemental deed dated 6 February 2009 and as further amended and/or supplemented from time to time), the form of which is available at www.dmo.gov.uk.
+Any demand under the Guarantee must be made in writing and in the form set out in Annex 9 to the Rules of the United Kingdom government's 2008 Credit Guarantee Scheme (the "Guarantee Scheme").
 The purpose of the Base Prospectus in relation to Guaranteed Notes is to give information with respect to the issue of Guaranteed Notes.
 Applications may be made for Guaranteed Notes to be admitted to trading on the London Stock Exchange's Regulated Market and to be listed on the Official List.

-H.M.
-Treasury has neither reviewed the Base Prospectus nor verified the information contained herein, and H.M.
-Treasury makes no representation with respect to, and does not accept any responsibility for, the contents of the Base Prospectus or any other statement made or purported to be made on its behalf in connection with the Issuer or the issue and offering of the Guaranteed Notes.
-H.M.
-Treasury accordingly disclaims all and any liability, whether arising in tort or contract or otherwise, which it might otherwise have in respect of the Base Prospectus or any such statement.
+HM Treasury has neither reviewed the Base Prospectus nor verified the information contained herein, and HM Treasury makes no representation with respect to, and does not accept any responsibility for, the contents of the Base Prospectus or any other statement made or purported to be made on its behalf in connection with the Issuer or the issue and offering of the Guaranteed Notes.
+HM Treasury accordingly disclaims all and any liability, whether arising in tort or contract or otherwise, which it might otherwise have in respect of the Base Prospectus or any such statement.